gateixeira/gateixeira.com/content/about.md

 slug = "about"
 +++

-Guilherme Teixeira is an IT Consultant with many years of experience in Software Architecture and Engineering, specialized on Cloud Native applications.
+Guilherme Teixeira, or simply "Gui", is a Software engineer with many years of experience building large scale systems, with focus on Cloud Native applications.

+Guilherme offers consulting services across the whole life-cycle of IT applications for small and large businesses.

 He graduated from the Federal University of Rio Grande do Sul in Brazil, one of the most recognized universities in South America, with a bachelor in Computer Science.
 He has worked as a Software Engineer at Hewlett-Packard Enterprise in Brazil, before moving to Germany.